slab-itu/research_trends/README.md

-This repository contains data and code to reproduce results presented in paper entitled "Mining Scientific Trends Based on Topics in Conference Call for Papers" submitted to ICADL 2018.
+This repository contains data and code to reproduce results presented in article entitled "Extracting Scientific Trends Based on Topics in Conference Call for Papers" submitted to Library Hi Tech.